jetelain/ArmaRealMap/docs/files.md

   		    - ID Map segments, satellite segments, and materials for map
           - `roads`
   		    - Files for roads
+  	      - `picturemap_ca.png` : Natural color overview of map
   	    - `mapname.wrp`         : WRP World file
   	    - `mapinfos.hpp`        : Map coordinates and basic infos
   	    - `names.hpp`           : City names
     - `debug`
       - `*.png` : Debugging of some stages
 	  - `*.log` : Log file (one for each launch of generator)